Raising a Bilingual Montessori Child

 Here are some useful websites with information and materials:

-Multilingual Montessori Discussion Group – A group for parents Raising Multilingual Montessori Kids.
+Multilingual Montessori Support Group – A group for parents Raising Multilingual Montessori Kids.
 By joining the group you will gain access to free Montessori materials in many different languages.

 Montessori Nature – Created by an Early Childhood Montessori teacher, this website offers lots of Montessori Materials and Homeschool materials with many ideas and activities for hands on learning.